adospinoiu/MERN_WhatsApp_Clone/README (GitHub Created Blank).md

 #37 Test to make sure that PUSHER gets information back from MongoDB every-time the database gets a new record.

 #38 And now, link up the back-end with the front-end to get the whole application working

+#39 On the front-end install 'pusher-js'

+#40 Include a useEffect-hook on the front-end in app.js